njnklab/response-time-dataset/README.md

 # Response Time Dataset

 This repository is dedicated to the construction and analysis of response time dataset.
+The specific contents of the psychological scales used in this project are placed in the "metadata" folder.
+The content for data cleaning and simple processing is placed in the "scripts" folder.

 ## 1. data-inspect.ipynb